yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 API Gateway and API Manager 7.7 and later support OpenJDK JRE, and this update includes Zulu OpenJDK 1.8 JRE instead of Oracle JRE 1.8.

+### API Gateway behavior

+#### Anonymous cipher suites

+The JRE included in API Gateway disables undesirable cipher suites when using SSL/TLS by default.
+Users using RSA Access Manager (formerly known as RSA ClearTrust) with API Gateway might experience SSL/TLS handshake issues where no common cipher suites can be found.
+In this case, you should reconfigure SSL/TLS of the RSA Access Manager to support stronger cipher suites.

+Alternatively, to re-enable the anonymous cipher suites in JRE for successful SSL/TLS connections with the RSA Access Manager, remove `anon`  from the  `jdk.tls.disabledAlgorithms` Java security property in the  `INSTALL_DIR/Linux.x86_64/jre/lib/security/java.security` file.

+#### Endpoint identification property

+The JRE included in API Gateway enables endpoint identification algorithms for LDAPS (secure LDAP over TLS) by default to  improve the robustness of the connections.
+This might cause API Gateway LDAP filters to fail to connect to an LDAPS server.
+To disable endpoint identification add the  `<VMArg  name="-Dcom.sun.jndi.ldap.object.disableEndpointIdentification=true"/>`  line to the  `INSTALL_DIR/system/conf/jvm.xml` file.

 ### API Manager behavior

+#### Trailing slash property

 An inbound API request with a trailing slash can match an API path with no trailing slash.
 To activate this feature set the Java property `com.vordel.apimanager.uri.path.trailingSlash.preserve` to `true`.
 The default value is `false`.

+#### Content type property

 An API method's Content-Type is checked against the API method's defined MIME type when performing path matching.
 To allow legacy API method matching and disable this check, set the Java property `com.coreapireg.apimethod.contenttype.legacy` to `true`.
 The default value is `false`.

+#### Caching property

 Enable caching to improve general system performance and speed.
 Set the `com.axway.apimanager.api.data.cache` Java system property to `true`.
 External clients, API keys, and OAuth credentials cache are optimized so that updates to the cache no longer block API Manager runtime traffic, resulting in performance improvements for corresponding API Manager APIs.
 As a result of the non-blocking cache updates, API Manager memory consumption will increase, particularly in systems with large numbers of external clients, API keys or OAuth credentials.

+#### No match property

 To configure the status code of an unsuccessful match of an API to 404 when authentication is successful, set the Java property `com.axway.apimanager.use404AuthSuccessNoMatch`  to `true`.
 The default value is `false`.

+#### MIME types

 To import API Gateway Management API Swagger into API Manager API Catalog, you must add the `application/x-download` MIME type to the default list of MIME types in API Gateway.
 Select **Server Settings > General > Mime configuration** in the Policy Studio tree and add `application/x-download` to the MIME list.
 After the configuration is deployed to API Gateway, you can import the API Gateway Manager API Swagger into API Manager API Catalog.

+#### Confidential fields property

 Fields that contain confidential information are no longer returned in some API calls.
 For example, a call to `GET /api/portal/v1.3/proxies/` does not return the password in the `AuthenticationProfile.parameters\["password"]` field.
 For compatibility with earlier versions, you can continue to return confidential fields.
 Set the system property `com.axway.apimanager.api.model.disable.confidential.fields` to `true` in the `jvm.xml` file (it does not exist by default) under `groups/group-x/instance-y/conf`.